Agent-to-Agent Port Forwarding

 View all active port forwards from the current space:

-knot agent port listStop Port Forward
+knot port listStop Port Forward

 Stop an active port forward:

-knot agent port stop <local-port>Example:
+knot port stop <local-port>Example:

-knot agent port stop 8080Use Cases
+knot port stop <space-name> <local-port>Example:

 - Microservices Communication: Connect frontend containers to backend services